-- o We may make other changes once the year has started that affect drugs you are taking.
-For example, based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - o We will tell you at least 30 days before we make these changes or tell you about the change and cover an additional one-month's supply of the drug you are taking. - o If we make any of these changes to any of the drugs you are taking, talk with your prescriber about the options that would work best for you including changing to a different drug to treat your condition or requesting a coverage decision to satisfy any new restrictions on the drug you are taking. - o You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you have been taking.
-For more information on how to ask for a coverage decision, including an exception, see Chapter 7.
+- We may make other changes once the year has started that affect drugs you are taking.
+For example, based on FDA boxed warnings or new clinical guidelines recognized by Medicare. - We'll tell you at least 30 days before we make these changes or tell you about the change and cover an additional one-month's supply of the drug you're taking. - o If we make any of these changes to any of the drugs you take, talk with your prescriber about the options that would work best for you including changing to a different drug to treat your condition or ask for a coverage decision to satisfy any new restrictions on the drug you're taking. - You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you've been taking.
+For more information on how to ask for a coverage decision, including an exception, go to Chapter 7.

-Changes to the Drug List that do not affect you during the current plan year
+Changes to the Drug List that don't affect you during this plan year

-We may make certain changes to the Drug List that are not described above.
-In these cases, the change will not apply to you if you are taking the drug, when the change is made; however, these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.
+We may make certain changes to the Drug List that aren't described above.
+In these cases, the change won't apply to you if you're taking the drug, when the change is made; however, these changes will likely affect you starting January 1 of the next plan year if you stay in the same plan.

-In general, changes that will not affect you during the current plan year are:
+In general, changes that won't affect you during the current plan year are: